Slope86/DatabaseProject112Backend/README.md

     pip install -r requirements.txt
     ```

+    This will clone the repository and install all the required dependencies specified in the `requirements.txt` file.

+2. **Set up Database Connection**

-1. Rename the file `.env.example` to `.env` and fill in your database login infomation.
+    - Rename the file `.env.example` to `.env`.

-1. Initialize your database with the following sql queries
+    - Fill in the necessary database connection information within the `.env` file.

+3. **Initialize the Database**

+    Run the following SQL queries in your chosen database management system to initialize the required structure:

     ```sql
     -- mySQL Query to create database fit_lohas